Distributed Stochastic Optimization under Heavy-Tailed Noises: Conclusions

 \section{Conclusions}

 In this paper, we considered the distributed optimization problem under the influence of heavy-tailed noises.
-Unlike previous studies on heavy-tailed noises, we proposed a distributed update law that only uses neighboring information and the network does not have a central node.
 Unlike previous studies on distributed stochastic optimization, this paper considers the assumption of heavy-tailed distributions instead of the commonly considered bounded variance noises, which is a broader assumption.
-The simulation results demonstrate the effectiveness of the algorithm.
-In future, we will investigate the algorithm design for distributed optimization problems with inequality constraints.

-\textbf{Chao Sun} received his B.Eng degree from University of Science and Technology of China in 2013.
-Then he obtained the Ph.D. degree from School of Electrical and Electronics Engineering, Nanyang Technological University, Singapore in 2018.
-After graduation, he worked as a research fellow at Nanyang Technological University till May 2022.
-Currently, he is an associate professor at Beihang University, China.
+In future, we will extend the result to the nonconvex optimization scenario.
+Specifically, we will consider the case where the objective function is nonconvex and $L$-smooth, and the case where the objective function is nonsmooth and weakly convex.